NCDMVA Coronavirus (COVID-19) Operations & Procedures - NC DHHS Information

 Please take the time to thoroughly read and download the below COVID-19 associated files for all staff, residents, contractors, and related personnel.
 This documentation contains updated additional strategies to minimize chances for exposure, key considerations for performing non-COVID-19 clinical care during the COVID-19 pandemic, including potential for patient harm if care is deferred and level of community transmission, are summarized in the framework for healthcare systems providing Non-COVID-19 cinical care during the COVID-19 pandemic.

-Interments scheduled after March 26, will be offered the option of a committal service at the time of interment.
-Military funeral honors, customarily provided by the Department of Defense and volunteer honor guards, will be based on local availability.
+Interments are offered the option of a committal service at the time of interment.
+Military funeral honors, customarily provided by the Department of Defense and volunteer honor guards will be based on local availability.

-- Services are 30 minutes, Monday – Friday, at 10am, 12pm, 2pm.Family and attendees must exit the cemetery at the conclusion of the service.
+- Services are 30 minutes, Monday – Friday, at 10am, 12pm, 2pm.Family and attendees must exit the cemetery at the conclusion of the service at half past the hour.

 - Caskets & urns must be thoroughly disinfected before entering the cemetery.